Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Starfield-Nasa-Punk.md

 ## Wabbajack install

 - 1 Before you go through this install, please be aware that this List is in Beta (since September 15).
 - 2 Create the following three folders at the root of your drive (e.g., C:, D:, or whichever drive you’re using).
-Star Field Nasa Punk Install / Starfield Nasa Punk Downloads and Compiler.
+Star Field NASAPUNK Install / Starfield NASAPUNK Downloads and Compiler.
-- 3 Download Starfield Nasa Punk 0.1.wabbajack and put it inside the COMPILER folder.
+- 3 Download Starfield NASAPUNK 0.5.wabbajack and put it inside the COMPILER folder.
 Later on the Version might Change ofc.
 The Wabbajack File is currently only available on Discord.
 Later on also Nexus and Wabbajack itself.
 - 4 Download the latest version of Wabbajack.exe from [here](https://www.wabbajack.org/) and put it inside the WABBAJACK folder.
 - 5 In the WABBAJACK folder, run Wabbajack.exe to install it.
 - 6 After the install finishes, run Wabbajack.exe again to open it.